Volkswagen drives in mid-sized sedan 'Virtus' tagged at Rs 11.21 lakh | Business

 ''The Tiguan is exported as T-cross to almost 30 countries worldwide.
 Similarly, we are also planning to export Virtus to more than 25 countries worldwide,'' Gupta said.

-Virtus is the longest car in the segment (4,561 mm) and comes with a boot space of 521 liters.
+Virtus is the longest car in the segment (4,561 mm) and comes with a boot space of 521 litres.

-It also comes with various features like an electric sunroof, wireless mobile charging, front ventilated leather seats, and up to six airbags.
+It also comes with various features like electric sunroof, wireless mobile charging, front ventilated leather seats and up to six airbags.

 ''The product is a complete package built on the legacy and heritage of Volkswagen sedans.
-We are confident that the Virtus with its best-in-class features, driving dynamics, and outstanding personality will reignite the love for sedans among customers and re-energize the segment,'' Gupta said.
+We are confident that the Virtus with its best-in-class features, driving dynamics and outstanding personality will reignite the love for sedans among customers and re-energise the segment,'' Gupta said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)